Wilderlands of the Magic Realm: Contents

-Wilderlands of the Magic Realm is a campaign setting that describes the locations on four large wilderness maps (Wilderness Maps 11-14), mostly covering a sea dotted with over 300 islands.
+Wilderlands of the Magic Realm is a campaign setting supplement which details over 300 island locations found on four large wilderness maps of the sea (Wilderlands Maps 11-14).

 The regions of Ghinor (#11), the Isles of the Blest (#12), the Ebony Coast (#13), and Ament Tundra (#14) are shown in full detail on the judge's maps and are roughly sketched out on the players' maps.
 The booklet describes and gives the location of many of the villages, castles, islands, ruins, relics, and monsters.

 Publication history

 Wilderlands of the Magic Realm was written by Mark Holmer with Bob Bledsaw, with a cover by Jennell Jaquays, and was published by Judges Guild in 1980 as a 48-page book and four large maps.